Sandwich society: A guide to lunch in the Netherlands

 Italians enjoy their lunch very differently than the Dutchies.
 Image: Pixabay

-In the end, perhaps it is all just a trade-off.
-The French and Italians have rich lunches, but do they get their work done?
-Debatable.
-They might have nicer weather and a joie de vivre attitude, but are they efficient?
-Do their trains arrive on time? (wait, nevermind) Did they reclaim 17% of their territory from the sea using advanced dykes?
+In the end, perhaps it is all just a trade-off — who is getting more work done?
+The French and Italians might eat rich, have nicer weather and a joie de vivre attitude, but are they efficient?
+Do their trains arrive on time?
+Wait, never mind…

-The answer to all of these is probably no. So perhaps this is just a story of how culture gets intertwined with climate and the weather.
+It’s just up to how each country rolls.
 If the Dutch didn’t have bad weather and weren’t constantly fighting the seas, they wouldn’t be the country they are now.
-Maybe they would have better food during lunch, but hey, who are we to look down on bread with margarine?
+Maybe they would have better lunch options, but hey, who are we to turn down bread with margarine?

-In order to get to the bottom of the cultural phenomenon known as the Dutch lunch, we asked some of our readers from our awesome Facebook group about their experiences.
+In order to get to the bottom of lunch culture in the Netherlands, we asked some of our readers from our awesome Facebook group about their experiences.
 Here are some of our favourite answers:

-Our own Bobby Salomon, from Amsterdam, gave us an answer akin to the efficiency argument regarding Dutch lunch:
+Our own Bobby Salomon, from Amsterdam, toasted the efficiency argument:

 “Because there’s no time, it costs too much, it’s difficult to bring and/or keep warm if you make it yourself and — personally — I’m really uncomfortable with a warm stomach if I still have to do stuff after.”

-Regarding Dutch food, it has influences from nice cuisines, and on the contrary, Dutch people really enjoy food.
+Dutch food has influences from nice cuisines, and contrary to what you may think, Dutch people really enjoy food.
 Lunch is usually something more light and fresh because they take lunch really early as well as dinner and therefore do not prefer heavy things when taking a break then going back to work four hours or so.”

 “The next question should have been ‘Why did the Dutch people raid the whole world for spices hundreds of years ago only for their descendants not to use them?'”

 That ties up our article on Dutch lunch, and we wholeheartedly suggest that you should go and get yourself a boterham in celebration.
-Remember, you are not eating just bread with ham, you are eating culture.
+Remember, you are not eating just bread with ham, you are getting a taste of true culture!

 Do you have a favourite Dutch sandwich?
-What do you hate the most about lunch in the Netherlands?
 Tell us in the comments below!

 Vlad Moca-Grama